• Skip to main content

 Notice how his support thumb is lower than normal to effectively manipulate the light.

-You’re going to have to keep that thumb a little lower than normal in your grip in order for you to easily manipulate that control.
+You’re going to have to keep that thumb a little lower than normal in your grip in order for you to manipulate that control easily.

 Your Stance During Low Light Pistol Shooting

-Moving past the grip, you’re going to focus on your stance and pushout.
+Moving past the grip, you will focus on your stance and push out.
 Utilize whichever shooting stance you prefer and enter into a high-ready position.
 At this point, the weapon-mounted light is off (although, you may turn it on for strictly illumination purposes).

 modified low ready position for low light shooting techniques

 Depending on your situation and the way that your home is laid out, you may opt to choose a modified low-ready position.
-This position is beneficial because you will not have your weapon pointed at the ceiling where your family, friends, etc. may be residing.
+This position is beneficial because you will not have your weapon pointed at the ceiling where your family, friends, etc. may reside.

 The key is to keep the gun high so that if you are attacked or ambushed up close, you have the ability to still be on the offensive at all times.
 If someone does attempt to rush you and physically attack, you have the ability to strike at them with the pistol before firing.